 Dave has spent his career in Appanoose County as a fisheries biologist at the Rathbun Fish Hatchery.
 He followed in his father-in-law Harold Heckman's footsteps into the board of the Appanoose County Historical Society and also spends time helping out with Centerville's Historic Preservation Corporation.

-Kae is another life-long Centerville resident who does a tremendous job as the secretary of the historical society.
+Kae is life-long Centerville resident who does a tremendous job as the secretary of the historical society.
 She, too, is a wonderful volunteer for her church, the Centerville Band program and many other events in the community.

 Gary is one of Centerville's esteemed Citizens of the Year!
 He is a tireless volunteer for the Historical Society as well as many other organizations in the community.
 He is a retired postal worker who likes to let visitors know that he actually worked in the building when it was a post office!